Disgraced German ex-president on trial on corruption charges

 It was also an embarrassment to Merkel, who hand-picked Wulff as her candidate for president in 2010 and stuck with her party ally as the controversy grew to fever pitch.

-The scandal also damaged Merkel's Christian Democrats (CDU) and contributed to her party's defeat in the Lower Saxony regional election in January.
+The scandal also hurt Merkel's Christian Democrats (CDU) and contributed to her party's defeat in the Lower Saxony regional election in January.

-"I'm quite confident that I'll be able to clear away the last remaining charges against me."

-The charges stem from his 2008 visit to the Munich Oktoberfest beer festival.
-Prosecutors say film producer David Groenewold covered his hotel and meal expenses worth 719 euros ($960).
+The charges stem from Wulff's visit in 2008 to the Munich Oktoberfest beer festival.
+Prosecutors say film producer David Groenewold covered his hotel and meal expenses worth 719 euros.

-State prosecutors argued that in exchange Wulff wrote a letter to the chairman of Siemens, on behalf of Groenewold, seeking financial support for one of his film projects entitled "John Rabe", about a war-era Siemens manager in China.
+State prosecutors will argue that in exchange Wulff wrote a letter to the chairman of Siemens, on behalf of Groenewold, seeking financial support for one of his film's production entitled "John Rabe", about a war-era Siemens manager in China.

-"There is sufficient suspicion" of corruption by Wulff and Groenewold, state prosecutor Clemens Eimterbaeumer told the court.
-"Wulff was aware that Groenewold expected him to intervene on his behalf with Siemens."

-If convicted of the charges, Wulff could face up to three years in jail.
+If convicted on the corruption charges, Wulff could face up to three years in jail.
 The trial, by three judges but no jury, is expected to last until April, with some 22 court dates.

-Wulff's reputation had already been suffering after the Bild daily accused him in 2011 of misleading the Lower Saxony state parliament over a cheap home loan from a businessman friend.
+Wulff's reputation had already suffered after Bild daily accused him in 2011 of misleading the Lower Saxony state parliament over a cheap home loan from a businessman friend.

-Wulff later expressed regret over the matter and apologised for threatening Bild's editor with "war" if he ran the story.
+Wulff later expressed regret for misleading the assembly and apologised for threatening the editor of Bild with "war" if he published the story.

 Nevertheless, a stream of allegations about flight upgrades, hotel stays and gifts followed, eroding his credibility.